vdesabou/kafka-docker-playground/cloudformation/alfred-aws-vscode-workflow/README.md

 ## ☑️ Prerequisites

-* AWS CLI should be [installed](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) and correctly [configured](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-prereqs.html) with credentials.
+* `aws` should be installed: `brew install awscli` and correctly [configured](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-prereqs.html) with credentials.
+* `jq` should be installed: `brew install jq`
+* `code` should be installed:
+  * open Visual Studio Code
+  * Then press the keys command-shift-P (or ⌘-⇧-P), a text field should appear, stating with a &gt;.
+  * Now, type "Shell Command: Install ‘code’ command in PATH", and click on the option.

 ## 🛠 Configuration